Easy Yeast Roll Recipe

 Notes

 - Egg wash: I have also brushed these rolls with melted butter before baking and then again after baking for an extra buttery taste.
-Omit egg wash and use 4 Tablespoons of melted butter.
+If you would like to utilize this method, omit the egg wash and use 4 Tablespoons of melted butter.

-- To make ahead: lay plastic wrap directly on the shaped rolls and refrigerate up to 18 hours.
+- To make ahead: lay plastic wrap directly on the shaped rolls and refrigerate them for up to 18 hours.
 Remove from the refrigerator 2 hours before you want to serve them.
-Let them rise at room temperature for 1 and ½ hours before baking them, then proceed with step 9.
+Let them rise at room temperature for 1 and ½ hours before baking them, then proceed with step 10.

 - Halve this recipe: this recipe halves beautifully.
 Roll into a 6″ log instead of 12″ and cut into 6 pieces.
 Rise and bake times are the same, though you may need a smaller pan (I usually use a pie plate for 6 rolls).